 I recommend staying in the Poco Loco Hostel near the Old Town and taking things from there.
 Most of the year there are free walking tours as the city becomes more and more popular.
 For now, you can easily tour these five sights on your own.
 I did quite a bit more than this, including checking out the ice festival, but these are busy travel times so these are just the top 5.

 1.Stary Rynek/Old Town Square

 It’s unlikely any tourist will ever visit Poznań and not check out the Old Town Square, known as Stary Rynek.
 This just happens to be the prettiest Old Town Square I have ever seen, and I’ve been to a few…Tallinn, Parnu, Baku, Riga, Vilnius etc.

 Included in your tour of the Old Town Square should be the magnificent Rathaus, town hall which dominates proceedings.
-I loved a lot of the bars and cafes around this area too and when time permits will bang them into a top 5 for Thirsty Thursdays.
+I loved a lot of the bars and cafes around this area too and indeed tried Grzaniec for the first time here in 2015 with two friends.

 2.Church of St. Stanislaus